I-Gonzalez/ROSMME/README.md

 ```
 ### The sysconfig directory

 This directory contains files that control the configuration of your system.
-The contents of this section highlight some of the files found in the directory `/ etc / sysconfig /`, its function, and its contents.
+The contents of this section highlight some of the files found in the directory `/etc/sysconfig/`, its function, and its contents.
 This information is not intended to be exhaustive, as many of these files have a variety of options that are only used in very specific circumstances, so the content of this directory depends on the packages you have installed on your system.

-**/ etc / sysconfig / nfs**
+**/etc/sysconfig/nfs**

 Controls which ports use remote procedure call **(RPC)**  services for NFS v2 and v3.
 This file allows you to configure firewall rules for **NFS**

-**/ etc / sysconfig / dhcpd**
+**/etc/sysconfig/dhcpd**
 It contains the arguments of the dhcpd daemon **"Dynamic Host Configuration Protocol (DHCP)"** and the **"Internet Bootstrap Protocol (BOOTP)"**. **DHCP** and **BOOTP** assign names of servers to machines on the network.

-**/ etc / sysconfig / xinetd**
+**/etc/sysconfig/xinetd**
 It passes arguments to xinetd at the moment of startup which initiates programs for internet services when a requirement appears at the port of that service.

-**/ etc / sysconfig / ntpd**
+**/etc/sysconfig/ntpd**

-The `/ etc / sysconfig / ntpd`  is used to pass arguments to the ntpd daemon at boot time.
+The `/etc/sysconfig/ntpd`  is used to pass arguments to the ntpd daemon at boot time.
 The ntpd daemon configures and maintains the system clock to synchronize with a standard Internet time server.
 It implements version 4 of the Network Time Protocol (NTP).

-**/ etc / sysconfig / ntpd**
+**/etc/sysconfig/ntpd**
-The `/ etc / sysconfig / ntpd`  is used to pass arguments to the ntpd daemon at boot time.
+The `/etc/sysconfig/ntpd`  is used to pass arguments to the ntpd daemon at boot time.
 The ntpd daemon configures and maintains the system clock to synchronize with a standard Internet time server.
 It implements version 4 of the Network Time Protocol (NTP).

-**/ etc / sysconfig /networking /**
+**/etc/sysconfig/networking/**
 This directory is used by the Network Administration Tool (system-config-network), and its content should not be edited manually.
 For more information about configuring network interfaces with the Network Administration Tool,
 network-scripts /
 This directory contains the following configuration files related to the network: